zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

 ## TypeErrors

 When you try and do a mathematical operation on two objects of a different type.
-For example adding a string and an integer, Ruby will complain.
+For example if you try and add a string and an integer, Ruby will complain.

 ```ruby
 1 + "1"